Overcoming Obstacles to Cyberspace Threat Intelligence

 By Chief Warrant Officer 2 Travis M. Whitesel and Mr.Joseph Rudell

-Article published on: July 2024 in the Engineer 2024 Annual issue
+Article published on: December 1, 2024 in the Military Intelligence July–December 2024 Issue

 Read Time: < 9 mins

-Army Cyber Command and the U.S. Army Network Enterprise Technology Command.
-However, with the intelligence
+U.S. Army Cyber Command and the U.S. Army Network Enterprise Technology Command.
+However, with the

 Introduction

-intelligence (CTI) techniques to protect the Department of Defense Information Network-Army (DoDIN-A).
-However,
+threat intelligence (CTI) techniques to protect the Department of Defense Information Network-Army

-current challenges with the incident management and reporting processes hinder the intelligence community's
+(DoDIN-A).
+However, current challenges with the incident management and reporting processes hinder the

 Issues of the Cyberspace Domain